Saukkoriipi/Helsinki_population_development/.ipynb_checkpoints/README-checkpoint.md

 Get rails data from osmnx, then filter rails only to cover area with stations using stations shapefile.
 Save result to railway_data as shapefile.

 ##### CreateStationsPopulation.ipynb
 Reads population and station shapefiles.
-Creates 500 meters buffer around stations, then calculates population size for every station and year and saves result to population_data folder as stations_population shapefile.
+Creates 500 meters buffer around stations, then calculates population size for every station and every year and saves result to population_data folder as stations_population shapefile.

 ##### CreateGraphsPopByStation.ipynb
 Reads stations_population shapefiles and creates graphs for every station.
-Result is saved in folder pics_stations_graphs.
+Graphs are saved in folder docs/stations_graphs.

 ##### CreatePicsPopulation.ipynb
 Reads population, railways and stations shapefiles and creates map figure for every year.
-Result is saved in folder pics_all_population.
+Results are saved in folder pics.

 ##### CreatePicsStationsPopulation.ipynb
 Reads stations_population, railways and stations data and creates map figure for every year.
-Result is saved in folder pics_stations_population.
+Results are saved in folder pics.

 ##### CreateGifs.ipynb
-Create gif animations of images in folders pics_all_population, pics_stations_graphs and pics_stations_population.
+Create gif animations of images in folders pics and decs/stations_graphs.
 GIF animations are saved in folder docs.

 ##### CreateBokeh.ipynb
 Create interactive Bokeh map visualization.
 Read stations_population, railways and stations shapefiles and creates bokeh map.
-Result is saved in folder docs with name StationsPopulation.html.
+Result is saved in folder docs.